 Any conviction for drug-related or violent criminal activity within the past three years.
 Records of arrest for drug-related or violent criminal activity within the past three years, although a record or records of arrest will not be used as the sole basis for the denial or proof that the applicant engaged in disqualifying criminal activity.

-A conviction for drug-related or violent criminal activity will be given more weight than an arrest for such activity.

 In making its decision to deny assistance, Housing Works will consider the factors discussed in Section 3-III.E.
 Upon consideration of such factors, Housing Works may, on a case-by-case basis, decide not to deny assistance.

-Previous Behavior in Assisted Housing [24 CFR 982.552(c)]

-HUD authorizes the PHA to deny assistance based on the family's previous behavior in assisted housing.

-Per the alternative requirements listed in the Federal Register notice dated December 29, 2014, PHAs are no longer permitted to deny assistance to a family because the family previously failed to meet its obligations under the Family Self-Sufficiency (FSS) program [FR Notice 12/29/14].

-Housing Works will deny assistance to an applicant family if:
+Previous Behavior in Assisted Housing [24 CFR 982.552(c)] HUD authorizes the PHA to deny assistance based on the family's previous behavior in assisted housing.
+PHAs are not permitted to deny assistance to a family because the family previously failed to meet its obligations under the Family Self-Sufficiency (FSS) program [24 CFR 984.101(d)].
+Housing Works Policy Housing Works will deny assistance to an applicant family if:

 The family does not provide information that Housing Works or HUD determines is necessary in the administration of the program.
 The family does not provide complete and true information to Housing Works.